GeographicaGS/Docker-PostGIS/Nimble_Newt/README.md

 Data Persistence
 ----------------

 Datastore data can be persisted in a data volume or host mounted folder and be used later by another container.
-The container checks if __POSTGRES_DATA_FOLDER__ has a file _postgresql.conf_.
+The container checks if __/data/__ is empty or not.
 If not, considers the datastore to be not created and creates an empty one.

 <a name="Passwords"></a>